Revanth-Reddy-Pingala/Youtube_VidNotes_Gemini_Pro/README.md

 ## Project Description
 - Youtube Video 🎥 Transcript to Detailed Notes 📋 Converter using Google Gemini Pro.

-- This web app efficiently works with videos having English Transcript and Generates notes 🚀.
-Support for other languages not yet provided.
+- This web app efficiently works with videos having any language Transcript, then translates to English Transcript and Generates notes 🚀.
 ## Tech Stack Used
 - Python, CSS, Streamlit
 - VS Code with Conda environment